Why Tech Sales AE's Never Feel Ahead (And How to Fix Your Operating System)

 "I'm just reacting.
 I'm firefighting.
 I never feel in control of my day."

-And it’s quietly burning out the best Sellers out there.
+And it's quietly burning out the best sellers I know - including, at one point, me.

 The Problem: Living in Permanent Reaction Mode

-People who want more, who thrive on momentum, who want to create a better life for themselves and their families.
+Sales attracts go-getters.
+People who want more.
+Who thrive on momentum.
+Who want to build a better life for themselves and their families.

 But over time, when that drive meets a constant barrage of notifications, shifting priorities, and never-ending targets, it becomes a mental car crash.

-Your day doesn't belong to you; it belongs to whoever shouted loudest and got your attention.
+Your day doesn't belong to you anymore.
+It belongs to whoever shouted loudest and got your attention.

-The real cost isn't just a missed PG target.
-It’s the psychological tax:
+The real cost isn't just a missed pipeline target.
+It's the psychological tax:

 Read more: Why Mid-Career Salespeople Tie Their Self-Worth to Their Number (and What It's Costing Them)